What Is The Best Domain Registrar For You?

 - Lacks more TLDs

 There are hundreds of domain registrars to choose from, but only the best are worth your money.

-Once you've decided on the perfect domain name, you will need to think about a few things before you get started buying.
+Once you've managed to choose a domain name, you will need to think about a few things before you get started buying.

 3. Customer Support

 Getting good customer support is crucial no matter the field, so talking about domain registrars it is no different.
 Test the support before you buy, see how they respond and make a decision based partly on this.

 In an ideal scenario, using a domain registrar shouldn't have you running off to the support.
 But it's always good to have options.

 The best domain registrar will offer you many additional services that go well past just a domain name.
 Take a look at Namecheap for an example:

 When looking at our cart, Namecheap is offering to purchase their shared web hosting package, an SSL certificate, a private cloud email service as well as their dedicated WordPress hosting package.